Oliver-RC/collection-of-crafts/README.md

  - Code Institue sample README file helped me to build my own README for Collection of Crafts (MS1) project.
  - Wikipedia was referenced for the languages used in this project.
 - ### Acknowledgements

+This project is for educational use only and was created for the Code Institue Milestone 1 Project: HTML/CSS Essentials.